The Indian Arranged Marriage System Publicly Updated Its Vocabulary, But Remains Prejudiced Privately

 Census 2021 Will Not Include Caste‑Wise Data Despite Demands From Activists, Politicians

-Indian arranged marriages are arguably undergoing the same cultural transformation as Western wedding culture.
-Repackaged as a market that facilitates love, it gains wider cultural acceptance for a new generation that was beginning to show skepticism towards it.
-In reality, within the realm of Indian arranged marriages, love assumes the form of a fascinating cocktail of patriarchal norms and bigoted values; no matter how much the language of personal preferences and love is imbued in the system, Indian arranged marriages were always meant to uphold some fundamental principles: patrilineal families, and caste endogamy.
+Indian arranged marriages are arguably undergoing the same cultural transformation as the Western wedding culture.
+Repackaged as a market that facilitates love, its a means to generate wider cultural acceptance from a new generation that was beginning to show skepticism towards it.
+In reality, within the realm of Indian arranged marriages, love assumes the form of a fascinating cocktail of patriarchal norms and bigoted values; no matter how much the language of personal preferences and love is imbued in the system, Indian arranged marriages were always meant to uphold two fundamental principles: patrilineal families and caste endogamy.

 In fact, love is so far from the equation today with friction between different communities and religions soaring, that people don’t hesitate to kill their own family for not being endogamous; companies, too, have been forced to withdraw ads for even portraying inter-faith marriages.
-What’s celebrated then, in the name of “love,” is a cold, calculated business transaction — with wealth, caste, class, skin color, and most things superficial, all constituting subjects of barter.
+What’s celebrated, then, in the name of “love,” is a cold, calculated business transaction — with wealth, caste, class, skin color, and most things superficial, all constituting subjects of barter.
 These are the not-so-Instagrammable truths that have been airbrushed away from the modern makeover that arranged marriages have undergone.

 Beauty standards — especially driven by colorism — also remain fundamentally entrenched within the matchmaking market.
 Two women told The Swaddle how they’ve been subject to comments like, “You’re not that fair also… You should limit your expectations” and “Are you really as fair as you look in your photos?” from their matchmakers and prospective in-laws.
 Globalization of the beauty industry, alongside India’s complicated history with colonialism, are both responsible, to varying degrees, for our pedestalization of Eurocentric beauty ideals and consequent biases.
 This also reflects in statements like “You should start exercising.
 If you don’t lose weight, you won’t get good rishtas also” and “If you don’t lose that fat on your belly fast, no one will pick you because you’ll look ashleel (obscene) in a wedding lehenga.”
 The proliferation of Instagram weddings — complete with their own hashtags and accounts — places a greater premium on ascribing to normative beauty standards, arguably making the problem worse than ever.

 D. mentions a friend who tried to set her up with their cousin.
-To convince her, they said, “Don’t worry, my cousin will be fine with you being ‘healthy'” — with “healthy” being a euphemism for “fat,” and the statement itself veering on the edge of negging.
+To convince her, they said, “Don’t worry, my cousin will be fine with you being ‘healthy'” — with “healthy” being a euphemism for “fat,” and the statement itself veering on the verge of negging.

 What also informs India’s beauty norms is casteism.
 “Skin color and caste have been inextricably linked.
 Through the mis-association of caste and color, there is a mutual degradation of being dark-skinned and from an oppressed caste, wherein, neither is considered desirable… Savarna parents are anxious about the dark skin of their daughters [indicating a] lack of savarna aesthetics.
 The shame works in two ways; she is a woman who lacks the White beauty ideal and her skin questions her [caste],” writes Uthara Geetha, a Dalit-Bahujan woman.
 “The amalgamation of caste and gender norms to form the unique institution of Brahmanical patriarchy, additionally, marginalizes Dalit women for their lack of beauty; a characteristic expected of all women under Brahminic patriarchal norms.”

-Caste preferences span across religious communities.
+Caste preferences span across religious communities, too.
 “My mother-in-law specified that [the bride] has to be Roman Catholic, and not Latin Catholic… The latter set is considered akin to oppressed caste folks; Roman Catholics are the self-proclaimed Brahmins in my husband’s community,” says one woman.
-Casteism, basically, remains indispensable to the arranged marriage economy.
+Casteism, essentially, remains indispensable to the arranged marriage economy.

 Related on The Swaddle:

 Today’s arranged marriages are also much more subtle about their disdain for working women — repackaging it as “women are allowed to work, but within limits.”
-The “limits” here being that women’s careers mustn’t interfere with their ultimate duties of producing an heir, performing the lion’s share of domestic chores and childcare, catering to the whims of their in-laws, and somehow, also keeping their husbands sexually satisfied.
+The “limits,” here, being that women’s careers mustn’t interfere with their ultimate duties of producing an heir, performing the lion’s share of domestic chores and childcare, catering to the whims of their in-laws, and somehow, also keeping their husbands sexually satisfied.
 In doing so, arranged marriages can limit women’s agency and restrict their autonomy.

 B., 32, a lawyer, recalls meeting a number of families that were set upon persuading her to quit her job after tying the knot, saying, “The man will earn a lot of money anyway… you have to [focus on] hav[ing] a baby.”
 But her own parents were adamant about her continuing to work.
 “So, one family told me to ‘compromise’ by quitting my corporate job, and joining their son’s law firm.”
 B.’s tryst with arranged matchmaking is backed by research, which shows that working women are less favored by matrimonial suitors in India.

 Arranged marriages thus act as tools for keeping women under the financial control of their in-laws.
 Speaking to The Swaddle, another woman describes her mother-in-law’s preferences for the bride for her other son.
 “She specifically told the [marriage] broker that the bride shouldn’t be from a well-off family… so she can ultimately control the girl.”
-Here, a class disadvantage is preferred; speaking to another form of classism that manifests within arranged matchmaking.
+Here, a class disadvantageis preferred; speaking to another form of classism that manifests within arranged matchmaking.

 Men, too, bear the brunt of gender norms — imposing toxic ideals of masculinity upon them, preventing them from being in touch with their emotions and seeking help, and compulsorily being the family’s primary breadwinner.
 Evidently, then, both sexes are affected — albeit one more than the other — while the system carries on, unleashing bigotry wherever it goes.